Bull terrier rescue and how to go about bull terrier adoption

 A bull terrier in bad hands can easily become an inconvenient, destructive or even dangerous dog.
 In fact, if the owner isn’t fully dedicated and hasn’t taken the time to really understand what this wonderful breed is really about, this is what will most likely happen.

 People consistently fail to realize that when they get their new puppies, underestimating how much work and dedication they need, especially bull terriers.
-Same goes for Miniature Bull Terriers.
+The same goes for Miniature Bull Terriers.

 In some ways, they are right.
 If they aren’t the right owner, they shouldn’t have the dog.
 Please do us all a favor and spare the danger to both the dog and the people and animals around you.
 The downside, of course, is that the dog has to go to rescue.